CyVerse-learning-materials/container_camp_workshop_2019/docker/dockeradvanced.rst

 7. Manually Trigger a Build

-Before you trigger an automated build by pushing to your GitHub ``flask-app`` repo, you'll trigger a manual build.
+Before you trigger an automated build by pushing to your GitHub ``jupyter`` repo, you'll trigger a manual build.
 Triggering a manual build ensures everything is working correctly.

 From your automated build page choose ``Build Settings``